Samuel55-ui/Groupg/README.md

 Contribution
 Contribution was mainly in groups in our group we split our selves in groups to be able to get things done faster as it was a different group that coded that handled documentation in order for everone to be useful we enforced that behaviour.

-License
-This project is open-source and licensed under the MIT License, encouraging collaboration and adaptation for various purposes.

-Table of Contents
-•Installation
-•Usage
-•Features
-•Contributing
-•License
-•Testing
-•Acknowledgments
 Installation
 # Clone the repository
 git clone https://github.com/zealizu/jobapp.git